nabeelsana/Udacity_ML_Engineer_MS_AZURE_Project_Operationalizing_ML/README.md

 ## Project Title: Operationalizing Machine Leaning Pipeline

-As part of Udacity Machine Learning with Microsoft Azure Nano Degree program, we have to submit two projects to demonstrate operationalizing of Machine Learning pipeline.
+As part of Udacity Machine Learning with Microsoft Azure Nano Degree program, we have to submit thus project to demonstrate operationalizing of Machine Learning pipeline.

 We have performed two experiments: